talmeym/regurgitator-extensions-xml/README.md

 </rg:create-response>
 ```

-the parameter value is available to the template as ``value``. the template can be specified as the element text or drawn in from a file.
+the parameter value is made available to the template as simply ``value``. the template text can be specified in the element text or drawn in from a file.

 ### velocity-processor